What is the best time for the Mardi Himal 7 days trek?

-Trekking in Nepal is one of the top activities of the country and many wonder when to trek?
+Trekking in Nepal is one of the top activities in the country and many wonder when to trek?
 Here we will break down the best trekking seasons in Nepal for our Mardi Himal trek of 7 days from best to worst.

-- The spring season, starting from March until May would be the second-best season for trekking in Nepal.
+The spring season, starting from March until May would be the second-best season for trekking in Nepal.

 How to get there and back?